 If you’re worried about privacy, you might consider switching browsers entirely.
 Chrome isn’t really your best bet for that.
 Firefox is a great alternative.
 You could also try Brave, which offers you everything you love about Chrome with much better privacy, built-in ad blockers, and more.

 These are just a few of the fantastic extensions you can use on Google Chrome.
-If you haven’t been using any until now, you may want to check out our list of the best Chrome extensions.
+If you haven’t been using any until now, you may want to check out our list of the best Chrome extensions for Windows.
 Each of these privacy extensions can enhance your browsing experience, but so can dozens of other extensions as well.